usnistgov/ndn-dpdk/iface/ethface/README.md

 * If a VXLAN face has multiple RX queues, NDNLPv2 reassembly works only if all fragments of a network layer packets are sent with the same UDP source port number.
   NDN-DPDK send path and the VXLAN driver in the Linux kernel both fulfill this requirement.

+* The default eBPF program used with AF\_XDP driver only supports UDP tunnels on port 6363.
+  It does not support UDP tunnels on other ports or VXLAN tunnels.

 ## Memif Face

 Shared memory packet interface (memif) is supported through this package.